surveyjs/survey-analytics/README.md

 });
 ```

-Adjustments a user makes at runtime — chart type, sorting, item visibility, layout — are captured in a state object, so user-selected layout and visualization settings can be saved and restored:
+Adjustments a user makes at runtime&mdash;chart type, sorting, item visibility, layout&mdash;are captured in a state object, so user-selected layout and visualization settings can be saved and restored:

 ```js
 dashboard.onStateChanged.add((_, state) => {